Codecademy/docs/content/language-agnostic/encyclopedia/what-is-jupyter-notebook.md

  - Displaying the result of computation using rich media representations, such as HTML, LaTeX, PNG, SVG, etc. For example, publication-quality figures rendered by the matplotlib library, can be included inline.

 ### Notebook Documents
 Notebook documents are internally JSON files and are saved with the `.ipynb` extension.
 Notebooks contain the inputs and outputs of an interactive session and non-executing text that may accompany the code, and thus serve as a complete computational record of a session.
 As JSON is a plain text format, any `.ipynb` notebook hosted on a public URL can be shared with the Jupyter Notebook Viewer (nbviewer), which renders the file as a static web page.
-This allows users to share the record of their sessions with both public and private colleagues, without the viewer needing to install Jupyter notebook.
+This allows users to share the record of their sessions with colleagues both publicly and privately, without the viewer needing to install Jupyter notebook.

 ### Privacy
-Because you use Jupyter in a web browser, some people are understandably concerned about using it with sensitive data.
-However, if you followed the standard install instructions, Jupyter is actually running on your own computer.
-If the URL in the address bar starts with http://localhost: or http://127.0.0.1:, it’s your computer acting as the server.
-Jupyter doesn’t send your data anywhere else—and as it’s open source, other people can check that we’re being honest about this.

-You can also use Jupyter remotely: your company or university might run the server for you, for instance.
-If you want to work with sensitive data in those cases, talk to your IT or data protection staff about it.

-We aim to ensure that other pages in your browser or other users on the same computer can’t access your notebook server.
-See Security in the Jupyter notebook server for more about this.
+While users interactively author `.ipynb` notebooks in their preferred browser, standard install instructions allow Jupyter to run on one's local machine, not on the web.
+By default, a notebook server runs locally at 127.0.
+0.1:8888 and is accessible only from localhost.